What are Clouds on Title in Real Estate?

 Clouds get discovered during a property title search.
 This generally occurs after accepting a real estate offer.
 Title companies will search many sources for documents related to a property.
 Examples include deeds, county land records, divorce cases, and bankruptcy records.
 This search will show all unresolved claims and encumbrances on the property title.

 Title companies check that the seller has the legal right to transfer a property’s title.
-It is also a necessary step to determine the title company’s ability to ensure a transaction.
-The title insurance provides protection for the property owner and lender in the event that liens or encumbrances get discovered.
+It is also a necessary step to determine the title company’s ability to insure the transaction.

-Properties with cloudy title records may deny title insurance.
+Properties with cloudy title records may not be insurable until the issues are cured, or the title insurer may require the issue to be resolved before issuing coverage.
 Additionally, mortgage lenders will halt the lending process until the title issues are resolved.

 How to Avoid Clouds on Title?